 See Punta Cana from above

-Ok, Ziplining is a great way to feel like flying but if you really would like to go up into the air, a helicopter tour is your best thing to do while on vacation in Punta Cana.
+Ok, Ziplining is a great way to feel like flying but if you really would like to go up into the air, a helicopter tour is one of your top things to do in Punta Cana while on vacation.
 Especially the coastline of Bavaro is a popular area to see from above as you can spot the impressive play of colors, consisting of the turquoise ocean, the white beaches and the green countryside, dotted by blue lagoons and rivers and some rolling hills.

-If you’d like to have an extended helicopter excursion where you visit some of the attractions in Punta Cana instead of just flying over, you can choose the tour heading to Salto de la Jalda and Playa Esmeralda* – the highest waterfall in the Dominican Republic and one of the remotest beaches in the country.
+If you’d like to have an extended helicopter excursion where you visit some of the attractions in Punta Cana instead of just flying over, you can check out some of the following options which all guarantee unique experiences for your vacation in the Dominican Republic:

 How to get there: in case the transfer from your accommodation is not included (it usually is), you can find the heliport on the main highway connecting Punta Cana and Bavaro